Residents unhappy about trash littering Route 104 underpass

 Some Rochester residents are unhappy about trash along a Route 104 underpass in the city.
-They said they don’t like how messy it looks on Clark Street.
+They said they don’t like how messy it looks on Carter Street.

 Anna Maria Perez takes summer walks with her best friend all the time and walks under the bridge.